top of page

 CHRONIC & ACUTE PAIN

 Osteopaths deal with both acute injuries and chronic pain.
-Acute pain and chronic pain refer to a time frame of your injury and has nothing to do with the severity.
+Acute pain and chronic pain refer to the time frame you have been experiencing these issues and it has nothing to do with the severity.

-To better understand the difference, you can read the full article on my blog.
+To better understand the difference you can also read the full article on our blog.

 ACUTE PAIN